bonswouar/dotfiles/README.md

 ## Introduction

-My personal Linux dotfiles with Sway.
+My personal Linux dotfiles for Fedora Sway.

-Using Fedora, but should be compatible with many distributions.

-To install all the dotfiles to `$HOME` with one command:
+To install all the files to `$HOME` with one command:
 ```bash
 stow -t $HOME .
 ```
-Or alternatively (recommended), only for the directories needed (`man stow` or `tldr stow`)
+Or alternatively *(recommended)*, only for the directories needed: `man stow` or `tldr stow`

+Feel free to fork and modify for your taste.

 ## Screenshots